MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

   - Resource Locks can be set at the account, database, or container level.
   - A Resource Lock set at on a resource will be inherited by all child resources.
 For example, a Resource Lock set on the Cosmos DB account will be inherited by all databases and containers within the account.
   - Resource Locks **only** apply to control plane operations and do **not** prevent data plane operations, such as creating, changing, or deleting data.
-  - If control plane access is not restricted with `disableKeyBasedMetadataWriteAccess`, then clients will be able to perform control plane operations using account keys.
+  - If control plane access isn't restricted with `disableKeyBasedMetadataWriteAccess`, then clients will be able to perform control plane operations using account keys.

 - The [Cosmos DB Change Feed](/azure/cosmos-db/change-feed) provides a time-ordered feed of changes to data in a Cosmos DB Container.
   - The Change Feed only includes insert and update operations to the source Cosmos DB Container; it doesn't include deletes.